-5. Assessment objectives
+Assessment objectives

-5.1 Candidates must be required to meet the following assessment objectives.
+Learners must be required to meet the following assessment objectives.
 The assessment objectives are to be weighted in all specifications as indicated.

-Assessment objectives Assessment objectives Weighting 9 AS level A2 level A level AO1 Demonstrate knowledge and understanding of the specified content.
-25-35% 15-25% 20-30% AO2 Apply knowledge and understanding of the specified content to problems and issues arising from both familiar and unfamiliar situations.
-25-35% 15-25% 20-30% AO3 Analyse economic problems and issues.
-15-25% 25-35% 20-30% AO4 Evaluate economic arguments and evidence, making informed judgements.
-15-25% 25-35% 20-30%
+Asse Assessment objectives Weighting AS level A2 level A level AO1 Demonstrate knowledge and understanding of the specified content 25-35% 15-25% 20-30% AO2 Apply knowledge and understanding of the specified content to problems and issues arising from both familiar and unfamiliar situations 25-35% 15-25% 20-30% AO3 Analyse economic problems and issues 15-25% 25-35% 20-30% AO4 Evaluate economic arguments and evidence, making informed judgements 15-25% 25-35% 20-30%

-6. Scheme of assessment
+Scheme of assessment

-6.1 Assessment must be entirely through external assessment.
+12. Assessment must be entirely through external assessment.